 Conservative travelers who want to stay in line and have fun too

-Music concerts and theaters are one of the most important tools for getting to know the culture of a country's people.
-Go to music performances in one of the Iranian concert hall (Vahdat Hall, Milad Tower or Roudaki Hall) to see Iran’s musical and theatrical arts.
+Music concerts and theaters are some of the most important tools for getting to know the culture of a country's people.
+Go to music performances in one of the Iranian concert halls (Vahdat Hall, Milad Tower, or Roudaki Hall) to see Iran’s musical and theatrical arts.
 There are cafes and Restaurants around to get your night going around the concert hall.
 You can buy the tickets in advance on these websites: